zivz/weatherapp_codelab/codelab.md

 ### Setting our view constraints

-**Before we start follow the steps below, that we'll help us figure out how view looks like:**
+**Before we continue, follow the steps below.
+These steps will help us differentiating the view we've just created from its parent view:**
 * Go to the view attributes, and set its color to `System Teal Color`.
 ![Current Weather View Teal Color](./assets/CurrentWeatherView_TealColor.png "Current Weather View Teal Color")
 * change the View name to a meaningful name such as `Current Weather View`